Senior Scientists

 Oluwaferanmi Akinyemi | M.S.
 Student

-‘Feranmi is a second-year master’s student in the geography department.
+‘Feranmi is a master’s student in the geography department.
 He earned a Bachelor of Technology in Geography (Meteorology) from the Federal University of Technology, Minna, Nigeria.
 His undergraduate research focused on aero-meteorology (examining climate extremes and how they affect flight operations).

 His current research interests lie around climate change, natural disasters, and disaster risk reduction strategies.
 He intends to incorporate artificial intelligence (AI) to detect, monitor, predict, and map disaster-prone areas.
 His research involves applying artificial intelligence (AI) to global natural hazard risk assessment and management, including forecasting extreme weather events, developing hazard maps, detecting events in real-time, providing situational awareness, and assisting in DRR decision-making.